Tulsi Gabbard’s ties to secretive cult may explain her perplexing political journey

 “They said he could read your mind.
 They were wholly and fully indoctrinated into this idea that Chris Butler was basically God.”

-Ms Marshall says she was aware back then of Tulsi Gabbard as a rising star within the foundation.
+Marshall says she was aware back then of Tulsi Gabbard as a rising star within the foundation.
 She said it was “inconceivable” that anyone involved with the group was not being directed by Butler.

 “I feel like when you vote for somebody who is heavily tied into SOF, you’re not voting for that person, you’re voting for Chris Butler, as a servant of the servant of God.”